 Create a blank new file using the cat command with the redirection symbol.

-If “file.txt” exists in the present directory, the above command will remove its content.
+If “myfile.txt” exists in the present directory, the above command will remove its content.

 Creating a File Without Removing Old Content